AI Automation Β· Workflow

 Reply rates are low despite signal-triggered sending

-The sequence copy is not referencing the specific signal.
-A job change email that does not mention the new role reads like a standard cold email.
-Update the sequence to pull the signal context field as a custom variable and reference it in the first sentence of the opening email.
+Sequence copy is not referencing the specific signal.
+Update the sequence to pull the signal context field as a custom variable in the first sentence of the opening email.

 If